 - It is possible to redistribute marks on a mid-term to a final exam when the final exam assesses the same learning outcomes as the mid-term.
 However, it is not recommended if it puts the student in a Pass/Fail situation.
 It is not possible to retroactively redistribute marks from a missed final exam (or a comprehensive/end of term assignment) to a previous component of the course.
 If this final component of the course is missed, the preferred option will be to give the student an Incomplete (with a deferred exam or an extension of the assignment).
-The alternative option would require an appeal to the Associate Dean (Studies) for Aegrotat Standing, which is only possible when the student has completed at least 60% of the course and has demonstrated achievement of the course learning outcomes.
+The alternative option would require a petition to the Associate Dean (Studies) for Aegrotat Standing, which is only possible when the student has completed at least 60% of the course and has demonstrated achievement of the course learning outcomes.

 Aegrotat Standing (Academic Regulation 10.3.1): Aegrotat Estimated Standing in a course is reserved for situations in which a student, who has completed and passed at least 60 per cent of the work for a course, but because of illness or other extenuating circumstances beyond his or her control, is unable to complete all the work of the course (see Academic Regulation 6).
 Aegrotat grades will be included in the student’s grade point average (GPA), can be used as credit earned towards a degree program, and can be used to qualify for entry to a degree Plan.

-A student seeking Aegrotat Standing in a class must submit a formal appeal to the Associate Dean (Studies) (see Appeal of Academic Decisions, Section 3).
-As part of the appeal, the instructor must indicate whether the student has demonstrated an understanding of the class material and must provide an estimation of the student’s grade in the class based on the work completed.
+A student seeking Aegrotat Standing in a class must submit a formal petition to the Associate Dean (Studies) (see Petition of Academic Decisions, Section 3).
+As part of the petition, the instructor must indicate whether the student has demonstrated an understanding of the class material and must provide an estimation of the student’s grade in the class based on the work completed.
 If the request is granted, this estimated letter grade will appear on the student’s transcript together with a note reading “Aegrotat Estimated Grade.”
 Students may be granted Aegrotat and/or credit standing for a maximum of 36.0 units during their entire program.

 What to do when an Instructor teaches one half of a full-year course?